pagkly/Zed/Investopedia3/Yearly Rate Of Return Method.md

 Yearly Rate Of Return Method
 ## What Is The Yearly Rate Of Return Method?

-The yearly rate of return method, commonly referred to as the [annual percentage rate](https://www.investopedia.com/terms/a/apr.asp), is the amount earned on a fund throughout an entire year.
+The yearly rate of return method, commonly referred to as the [[annual percentage rate]](https://www.investopedia.com/terms/a/apr.asp), is the amount earned on a fund throughout an entire year.
 The yearly rate of return is calculated by taking the amount of money gained or lost at the end of the year and dividing it by the initial investment at the beginning of the year.
 This method is also referred to as the annual rate of return or the nominal annual rate.

 ### Key Takeaways